ghgemmer/yotagrabber/output/Readme.txt

                              does not include the Dealer Markup/Discount as it was unknown.
 "Markup" - Dealer installed options plus Dealer Markup/Discount/adjustments (i.e everything above the Total MSRP to get to the Selling Price)
-"TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Hold Status" - Indicates the degree to which that vehicle is available/spoken for.
-Generally you want to contact dealers where the
+"TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Hold Status" - There is uncertainty as to what exactly this field indicates.
+One opinion is it
-                hold status is blank first, then those where it is "Available",  then lastly where it is "Dealer hold".
+                indicates the degree to which that vehicle is available/spoken for.
+Generally, when looking for a vehicle, you want to contact dealers where the hold status is blank first, then those where it is "Available",  then lastly where it is "Dealer hold".
-                Dealer hold generally indicates the vehicle is spoken for although sometimes people have been able to get a vehicle with this status.
+                Dealer hold possibly means the vehicle is spoken for or possibly it indicates the vehicle will not be offered to other dealers for swapping?
+                .
 "Shipping Status" - "Factory to port" -  Allocated, or in production, or on the ship, or sitting at the port
                     "Port to dealer" -  Checked in at the port and in the process of moving from the port to the dealership lot.
                     Usually From and To Date will now appear.